MartinLeedotOrg/blog-martinlee-org/blog/content/posts/how-its-made-pt1.md

 ---

 ### Intro
 First thing first, we're going to need some infrastructure to host the blog.
 I've decided to over-engineer this because I enjoy that sort of thing.
-I'm going to host it entirely in AWS.
+I'm going to host it entirely in AWS, and as a static site (think Hugo, Jekyll, etc.) By the time your reading this - I'll have made a decision on what to use, but this post was drafted while I was still deciding.

 #### Components:
  * S3 Bucket to host the static blog